elisasyr/elisasyr.github.io/README.md

 # elisasyr.github.io
-This is an assignment №3 Мои изменения
+This is an assignment №3
 # Assignment 3
 # This code takes a user input, gives user a choice and convert a user's input into either a base 2 number or a base 16 number.